anlutro/laravel-validation/README.md

 `prepareValidator($validator)` is called before checking if validation passes or not, and can be used to add sometimes() rules or any other custom behaviour onto the Illuminate\Validation\Validator object itself.

 #### Exceptions
 You can call `$validatorService->toggleExceptions();` to make the validator throw exceptions instead of just returning false.
-The exception thrown will be of the type `c\ValidationException`, which has some useful methods.
+The exception thrown will be of the type `anlutro\LaravelValidation\ValidationException`, which has some useful methods.

 - `getErrors()` gets a flat array of the validation errors.
 - `getRules()` gets the array of rules that were used when validating.